MultiverseLearningProducts/swe/src/mod2/wk1/day1.md

 | undefined | `const myUndefined`             |
 | null      | `const myNull = null`           |

-The important point about primitives is that they cannot be modified after they have been created, though you can re-assign the primitive.
+The important point about primitives is that they cannot be modified after they have been created, though you can re-assign the primitive variable.
 Primitives that cannot be modified are known as "immutable" and any modification will create a new variable.
 Let's illustrate this point:

 ```javascript
 // string primitive